How are foreign exchange rates calculated?

 Is there a maximum amount I can exchange with 3S Money?

-No, there's no limit on the value or amount of funds you can convert.
-As high-value payment cross-border payment specialists we guarantee you the best foreign exchange rate in 65+ currencies.
+No, there's no limit on the value or amount of funds you can exchange.

 Need further assistance?